-In the olden days, one of the essential questions that had to be answered in order to plan, develop and implement effective marketing was “who is the target prospect?”
+In the days before online marketing, one essential question that had to be answered in order to plan, develop and deploy effective marketing was “Who is the target prospect?”

-In today’s rapidly changing marketing environment, the “target prospect” has been replaced with a “buyer persona.”
+In today’s parlance , the “target prospect” has been replaced with a “buyer persona.”
 In a nutshell, a buyer persona is a distinctly defined potential customer.
-Think of it as an archetypal person that you want your marketing message and benefits to reach.
+Think of it as an archetypal person that you want to reach with your marketing message.

-In B2B, most decisions are made by committee, so you need to develop a persona for each member in the decision making process.
-For many organizations, this means there will be several distinct personas.
-And as Barbra Gago, Director of Demand Gen Strategy at LeftBrain DGA, points out they may include the following persona types:
+In B2B, most decisions are made by committee, so you need to develop a persona for each member in the purchase decision making process.
+For many organizations, this suggests considering several distinct personas.
+They may include the following types:

 Anyone creating a persona for marketing should include the perspective of the people touching your buyers on a daily basis—the sales team.
 And as any qualified sales representative will tell you, there are usually multiple persona profiles that change through the sales process.